Certification

 Oversight

-The CCAC is fortunate to collaborate with many dedicated experts across Canada, who volunteer their time and expertise to the CCAC on behalf of high ethical animal care and use in science.
-Many of these experts work closely with institutions through the Assessment and Certification program in the following three major groups to ensure the proper implementation of CCAC standards of care for animals in science.
+The CCAC is fortunate to collaborate with many dedicated experts across Canada who volunteer their time and expertise to the CCAC to advance the country’s high standards of ethical care and use of animals in science.

 Animal Care Committees

 The keystone of the Canadian system of oversight for the ethical care and use of animals in science is the local institutional animal care committee set up by each participating institution.
-The composition of the committee should adhere to the CCAC policy statement on: terms of reference for animal care committees..
-Animal care committees are responsible for overseeing all aspects of ethical animal care and use, and all those working with animals, including animal care personnel and the institutional administration.
+The composition of the committee should adhere to the CCAC policy statement on: terms of reference for animal care committees.
+Animal care committees are responsible for overseeing all aspects of their institution’s ethical care and use program including those working with animals, such as animal care personnel and the institutional administration.

 Animal care committees undertake animal protocol review and follow-ups, and work with their institution’s administration to ensure that: